A note to leaders of bands containing young people.

-One thing you may not be aware of though is that once these youngsters join you at a performance, if they are 16 years or under they will need a performance licence.
-As there seems to be so very little publicity about this, we thought it might perhaps be helpful if we published the "guide" that we drew up recently in response to enquiries about how we manage this process within our band, and what the licensing process involves.
+One thing you may not be aware of though is that once these youngsters join you at a performance, if they are of Compulsory School Age (CSA) they will need a performance licence. (the pdf document below explains more about how CSA is determined) As there seems to be so very little publicity about this, we thought it might perhaps be helpful if we published the "guide" that we drew up recently in response to enquiries about how we manage this process within our band, and what the licensing process involves.

 The attached document certainly doesn't set out to be a comprehensive guide to Child Performance Licensing, but it does describe what is required of a group that involves children in its performances.
 At the end of the document there is a flowchart which takes you through the process to help you decide if a licence is required or not.
 There is no doubt that this process can create quite an admin burden, particularly within youth bands where there are many children, but if effectively managed in a timely manner, it can be quite a streamlined process.
 It is a legal requirement, so ignore it at your peril!